robin1412/python_calc/readme.md

 from PyQt5.QtWidgets import QWidget
 ```
 - Go to CMD and run python test.py
-If installtion is working this run will not give any error
+If installation is working this run will not give any error

 - Now add following lines to check how to create GUI in pyqt